 FOR IMMEDIATE RELEASE:

-Today, Let’s Be Whole has announced their new food distribution program called the “Whole Foods, Whole Families, Whole Communities” which aims to create “food sovereignty” and address the need for fresh whole foods such as organic fruits and vegetables in underserved communities with very little access to healthy grocery store and dining options in South Los Angeles.
+Let’s Be Whole continues their new food distribution program called the “Whole Foods, Whole Families, Whole Communities” which aims to create “food sovereignty” and address the need for fresh whole foods such as organic fruits and vegetables in underserved communities with very little access to healthy grocery store and dining options in South Los Angeles.

 The team at Let’s Be Whole will continue to promote nutrition education, offer workshops about how to plan and build a garden as well as how to juice with whole foods.
 They want to encourage low-income populations to increase their fruit and vegetable consumption and to care for the earth by reducing their waste and turning food waste into rich organic soil and products.